Asthmatic Kitty

-Asthmatic Kitty is an American independent record label founded in 1999 by a community of musicians from Holland, Michigan led by Sufjan Stevens and his stepfather Lowell Brams.
+Asthmatic Kitty Records is an American independent record label founded in 1999 by a community of musicians from Holland, Michigan led by Sufjan Stevens and his stepfather Lowell Brams.
 Some were Holland natives, and others had come to attend local colleges and universities.
-While the original Holland nucleus has dispersed across the country, the community has grown, with new artists and shared projects with other independent labels.
-The Library Catalog Music Series, inaugurated in 2009, showcases instrumental music by a wide variety of musicians, with eighteen albums in print as of February 2013, and more scheduled for release.
+While the original Holland nucleus has dispersed across the country, the community has grown, with new artists and shared projects with other independent record labels.
+The Library Catalog Music Series, inaugurated in 2009, showcases instrumental music from a wide variety of musicians, with eighteen albums in print as of February 2013, and more scheduled for release.
 Asthmatic Kitty is now based in Lander, Wyoming, Atlanta, Georgia and Brooklyn, New York.

 The label's name refers to Sara, a stray with feline asthma adopted by Lowell in 1994.
 From 2002 on, she lived in Lander, Wyoming (elevation 5,358 ft / 1,633 m), where the thin, dry air alleviated most of her asthma symptoms.
 Sara died in December 2008, aged fifteen or sixteen years old.

-Unusual Animals 2007–2010 was a special series of limited edition vinyl, parties, art and music events.
-In 2007 The Unusual Animals Project Space founded by Michael Kaufmann at the Harrison Center for the Arts in Indianapolis featured exhibitions by Cindy Hinant and Stuart Snoddy.
+Between 2007 and 2010, Unusual Animals was a special series of limited edition vinyl releases, parties, artist showcases, and music events.
+In 2007, the Unusual Animals Project Space founded by Michael Kaufmann at the Harrison Center for the Arts in Indianapolis featured exhibitions by Cindy Hinant and Stuart Snoddy.

 In 2020, Sufjan Stevens and Lowell Brams released Aporia, a 21-track album.
 The album has been described as "mixing organic instrumentation with experimental electronics, intertwining both new age and ambient music."